On this page

 python -m wire.chief refine products

-After integration, news files move to news/YYYY-MM-DD.md in the page directory.
+After integration, news files move to news/ in the page directory.
 Wire never re-processes archived news.

 Weekly Market Intelligence Reports